How golf club length and lie apply to True Length Technology®

 Length and Lie – Understand the importance of the correct length and lie of your golf clubs

-I have developed this series of CAD images (below) to help in the understanding of the importance of length and lie.
+Below are a series of CAD images to help in the understanding of the importance of length and lie.

-The images below will show you what happens at ground level when a single athletic address position is maintained.
-In other words, all grips end at exactly the same vertical hand position, putting all the deviation at the head.
-So if the length and lie are designed correctly (slide 1 – True Length Technology®) the head will sit ‘square at impact’.
+The images show what happens at ground level when a single athletic address position is maintained.
+In other words, all grips end at exactly the same vertical hand position, placing all the deviation at the head.
+If the length and lie are designed correctly (slide 1 – True Length Technology®) the head will arrive ‘square at impact’.
 If the length and lie are not designed correctly, the resultant head position will ‘not be square at impact’ (slides 2 and 3 – typical OEM specifications – 2 views).

-This presentation will also help golf club makers develop a sound understanding of why True Length Technology® is the only way they should be building clubs.
+This presentation will also help clubmakers develop a sound understanding of why True Length Technology® is the only way they should be building clubs.
 Please see my Club Maker’s Registry to become a TLT Clubfitter and have your shop listed on my site.

-The following 3 CAD shots are based on maintaining a singular athletic address position with a common hand or common grip height position.
-This is where the distance from your hands to the ground, your spine tilt and hand position relative to the butt cap remain constant – for every club.
+The following 3 CAD shots are based on maintaining a singular athletic address position with a common grip height position.
+This is where your spine tilt as well as the distance from your hands to the ground, remain constant – for every club.

 - No palming